roadwarriorslive/Pipulate/README.md

      RESULTS        '----------------'    a response                  ...stuff on net''')

 ## Recent Changes
+### Mon Aug 31 03:22:47 UTC 2015
+- Function returning dict as the second element of tuple can update entire row.
 ### Wed Aug 26 21:00:08 UTC 2015
 - Archive function added to save page's HTML into Google Sheets, compressed.
 - Scrapers all work if Archive column is there (pull titles, metas, from archive).